Our Team

 sarah townes

-Sarah Townes has worked in music and finance in Boulder, CO since 1998, and was delighted to join the ASES team in 2016 to promote solar energy and sustainability in our beautiful world.
-Sarah enjoys working with the dynamic staff, and managing the finances for such a positive organization brings great job satisfaction.
-ASES’s large membership base and non-profit status require full accountability and transparency in all its dealings financial and social, and it brings her pleasure to work in non-profit accounting in such a high integrity organization.
-Outside of ASES Sarah enjoys singing, teaching singing and performing, and her latest album is available for sale on iTunes.
+Sarah Townes joined the ASES team in 2016 to promote solar energy and sustainability in our beautiful world, and started the Zero Emissions Network Program.
+Managing the finances for such a positive organization brings great job satisfaction.
+ASES’s large membership base and non-profit status require full accountability and transparency in all its dealings, financial and social, and it brings her pleasure to work in non-profit accounting in such a high-integrity organization.
+Outside of ASES, Sarah enjoys singing, teaching singing, and performing, and her latest album is available for sale on iTunes.
 Favorite recreation includes hiking, relaxing by the fire at the St. Julien, and having fun with her family, both immediate and extended.
 She finds inspiration daily in her young son and his friends.

 • Ella Nielsen